 You know traffic presents a nightmare.
 The more traffic the more accidents.
 But how bad is it?

 Anyone driving in a city on a regular basis knows that traffic isn’t getting any better.
-It kills time, saps productivity and causes serious accidents.
+It kills time.
+It drains productivity.
+It causes serious accidents.
 Traffic does nothing for mental health.

 How is the Worst Traffic Studied?